Brenda Cossman: Education and career

 She is actively involved in law reform, particularly in the area of same sex couples and definitions of family.
-She authored reports for the now-defunct Law Commission of Canada as well as the Ontario Law Reform Commission on the legal regulation of adult relationships.
+She authored reports for the Law Commission of Canada as well as the Ontario Law Reform Commission on the legal regulation of adult relationships.

 Cossman is also a frequent commentator in the media on issues relating to law and sexuality, most frequently for The Globe and Mail and the CBC.
 She is prominently featured as a commentator in John Greyson's CBC documentary After the Bath (1996) about the London sex scandal.
 She also served as a member of the Pink Triangle Press Board of Directors for 10 years, working as a frequent contributor to their main publication, Xtra!